spotinst/ocean-spark-examples/local_ssd_user_data_script/README.md

 This folder contains a template of a user data script to enable local SSD support for Spark on the Ocean Spark platform.

 ## Usage
-On Spot Ocean Cluster
-Add the bash script on the VNGs used for spark executors.
+Add this bash script as userdata script to the Virtual Node Groups (VNGs) used for Spark executors.
+In the Spot console, the user data script is configured in Ocean > Clusters > your cluster > Virtual Node Groups.

-Replace the value of the variable EKS_CLUSTER_NAME by the name of the cluster.
+Make sure to replace the value of the variable `EKS_CLUSTER_NAME` by the name of the cluster.
+This name can be found in the AWS console.

 ## Explanation